-9. Recommendations
+10. Recommendations

-That the Committee recommends to Council that it:
+That Council:

 - 1. Receives the report. - 2.
 Notes the content of the report. - 3.
 Agrees that the proposed new fare schedule at Attachment 1 be used in negotiations with operators with a view to it being introduced on 1 October 2010. - 4.
-Agrees to delegate to the Chief Executive the authority to determine that the negotiations with the transport operators have met the objective of the Council that the financial benefits from the fare increase (excluding the GST component) flow back to the Council and not the operators.

-5. Agrees to delegate to the Chief Executive the authority to make minor changes to the proposed fare schedule that might arise from the negotiations with operators.
+Agrees to delegate to the Chief Executive the authority to determine that the negotiations with the transport operators have met the objective of the Council that the financial benefits from the fare increase (excluding the GST component) flow back to the Council and not the operators. - 5.
+Agrees to delegate to the Chief Executive the authority to make minor changes to the proposed fare schedule that might arise from the negotiations with operators.